11 Rules that Every Modern Female Breadwinner Needs to Know to Manage Money

 Hence, the shouting matches over finances.

-Occasionally, those fights are necessary because your approach and habits are SO different from your partners.
+Occasionally, those fights happen because your approach and habits are SO different from your partners, and no one told you:

-Maybe you already know the answers to some fundamental, but important questions like:
+Maybe you already know the answers to some basic but essential questions like:

 • Is your bae/boo/ future spouse a spender or saver?